About Ocean Shores Art Expo

 Some sponsors believe in community culture and the arts so much that they support us every year.

-Traditionally, the Expo has been held at the Ocean Shores Public School hall over three days.
+The Expo will be held once again at the Ocean Shores Community Centre (Rajah Rd) hall over three days.
 Art lovers and buyers can appreciate and buy affordable art from a huge variety of styles, sizes and prices.
 During the weekend there are local musicians performing and artists demonstrating.

 How it started